 Miriam earned a master’s degree in Gender Studies from the London School of Economics and Political Science, and a BA (Hons.) in English Literature (minors in Economics, Business, and Liberal Arts) from the City University of New York (Queens College).

-Director of Strategy and Operations, Canadian Autism Spectrum Disorder Alliance
+Executive Director, Canadian Autism Spectrum Disorder Alliance

 He is responsible for running all facets of the organization and his current work involves building consensus among stakeholders.
 He does this by responding to emerging gaps in the sector and being a constructive policy idea generator to guide the development of a federal National Autism Strategy.